You probably use them all the time for your day to day banking.

 I’ll untangle the details HSBC doesn't tell you, give you some helpful alternatives, and ultimately, help make your international transfer easier.

-Does HSBC charge for international transfers?
+Does HSBC UK charge for international transfers?

 There are charges and fees for using HSBC for international money transfers.